Leland

-These three photographs are of a BB King mural.
+These photographs are of a BB King mural.

 Highway 61 blues mural, at Third and Main Streets